This page explains the first few steps you should take if you've been injured in a workplace accident or been involved in a motor vehicle accident.

 The representative of either the worker or employer (such as a doctor or union representative).

 Problems reporting a work related injury?

-If you’re a worker and your employer has not notified SafeWork NSW or their insurer, or will not provide you with their workers compensation insurance policy number, we can help.
-Call 13 10 50 for assistance.
+If you’re a worker and your employer has not notified SafeWork NSW or their insurer, or will not provide you with their workers compensation insurance policy number, you can call the WIRO on 13 94 76 for assistance.

 Time limits for claiming

 A claim for workers compensation should be made within a maximum of six months of the date of injury (or in the case of a death - within six months of the date of death).

 In some circumstances, this time limit may be exceeded.
 For example: